 Smart EV route planners can remove obstacles to sales of electric cars

 The world’s car manufacturing behemoths are quite straightforward with their plans for electrification.
 Any reputable carmaker has electric vehicles in their fleet.
 No wonder, as the value of the global electric vehicle market may reach $567 billion by 2025.
 In a longer 20-year perspective, Bloomberg experts expect EV sales to even outpace sales of what we today call conventional cars.

 Size of the global market for electric vehicles in 2017 and 2025 (in billion US dollars)

 Statista – Size of the global market for electric vehicles in 2017 and 2025 (in billion US dollars)

 But while things are moving toward electrification, buying an EV is still rather an exception than the norm.
 There are several reasons for that.
 Electric car range anxiety is probably the biggest concern that makes buyers feel dubious about electric cars.
 Fear of getting stuck without a charging station is fueled by the limited range of EVs, long charging times, and insufficient charging infrastructure.

 The electric vehicle market will be more promising after all these hurdles are passed.
-Smart navigation for electric vehicles can clear at least one of those hurdles connected with electric car range anxiety.
+Electric car road trip planner can clear at least one of those hurdles connected with electric car range anxiety.
 For both daily errands and longer trips, range-related EV route optimization makes a difference.
-Software can find the optimal route between each stop, predict the power required to complete a route, and inform a driver whether they have sufficient juice.
+EV trip planning software can find the optimal route between each stop, predict the power required to complete a route, and inform a driver whether they have sufficient juice.
 If they don’t, it can suggest another route that includes a charging station.